 Access and Information is the first stage in the customer journey providing a single point of contact for all calls and enquiries to adult social care.
 A wide variety and number of calls are received by adult social care and it is important that customers get the right response to their enquiry in a timely manner.
 The practitioner receiving the call from the adult with care and support needs, their carer or a professional, will discuss the query with the caller to ensure they are referred to the right service in a timely manner.
 This process is called screening.

 The team should resolve all questions and requests so far as they are able.
-The team should also ensure that action is taken to ensure the immediate safety of adults experiencing, or at risk of abuse or neglect including initial assessment, responding to ‘no replies’ and referral to the Adult Safeguarding Team as appropriate (see Adult Safeguarding).
+The team should also ensure that action is taken to ensure the immediate safety of adults experiencing, or at risk of abuse or neglect including initial assessment, responding to ‘no replies’ and referral to the Adult Safeguarding Team as appropriate (see Safeguarding Procedures).

 The team should also refer into the appropriate team in adult social care and are able to give information and make referrals to community based and voluntary sector resources.